Welcome to Parque Nacional Montecristo

-Isolated and pristine, this borderland park boasts thick cloud-forest canopy, exotic orchids and abundant wildlife.
-The borders of El Salvador, Honduras and Guatemala converge at the highest point (2418m), referred to as El Trifinio.
-Oak and laurel trees grow to 30m, and leaves intertwine to form a canopy impenetrable to sunlight.
-The forest floor provides a habitat for abundant exotic plant life including mushrooms, lichens and mosses, and tree ferns up to 8m tall.
-The temperature averages between 10°C (50°F) and 15°C (59°F).
-This is the most humid region in the country, with 2000mm annual precipitation and 100% average relative humidity.
+In the northwestern reaches of El Salvador, the forest touches the sky.
+At the highest point of Parque Nacional Montecristo, the borders of El Salvador, Honduras and Guatemala converge at a point known as El Trifinio (2418m).
+Here cloud-forest oaks and laurel trees, some growing to 30m, form a dense canopy impenetrable to sunlight.
+The forest floor provides a habitat for abundant exotic plant life including mushrooms, lichens, mosses and tree ferns up to 8m tall.
+The temperature averages between 10°C (50°F) and 15°C (59°F) and relative humidity hovers at 100%.